Sahil302002/Excel_Dashboard_Repo/README.md

 ## Project 2 : Pizza Sales Analysis Dashboard
 This project analyzes pizza sales data from a restaurant, focusing on key performance indicators (KPIs) like peak hours, customer preferences, and best-selling pizzas.
 The dataset contains 48,500 records and is analyzed using Microsoft Excel, providing insights through visualizations to improve business performance and decision-making.
 <a href = "https://github.com/Sahil302002/Pizza_Sales_Analysis"> Pizza_Sales_Analysis_Dasbboard

+## Project 3 : Vrunda_Store Sales Analysis Dashboard
+The Vrinda Store 2022 Annual Sales Analysis uncovers key insights from sales data to guide 2023 growth strategies.
+Using data visualization and analytics, it explores customer demographics, sales trends, and market performance.
+The project identifies areas for improvement, aiding better inventory, marketing, and customer engagement decisions.